dmbrownlee/demo/networkplus/labfiles/lab06-1/README.md

 To set the type of network address assignment, we'll be using 'nmcli', that is, the command-line NetworkManager tool.
 Using the command-line tool means that you can take advantage of auto completion.
 Give it ago!
 To set the network interface as static, using the following command `nmcli connection modify Wired\ connection\ 1 ipv4.method manual ipv4.addresses 1.1.1.100/8 ipv4.gateway 1.1.1.254 ipv4.dns 1.1.1.1`.
 Whilst you're typing the command in, trying pressing the tab key.
 If there is only one matching option, it will be auto completed.
 If there is more than one option available, press tab twice in rapid succession, you'll see all available options.
 However, if there are no options available, you won't get any output, and you'll need to check your command.
 ![lab06-1 nmcli static](lab06-1_nmcli_static.png)

+Now that you have created the configuration for the network interface card, the last step is to activate it.ip addre

 Success!
 The network interface has now been set with a static IP address, static gateway, and static DNS server.
 However, how would this cause issues if you tried to connect to a different network?

-Try setting the network interface on your debian VM with custom settings, changi ng the address information in the previous command.
-Use your new subnetting know ledge to calculate suitable IP address information.
+Try setting the network interface on your debian VM with your own custom settings, changing the address information in the previous command.
+Use your new subnetting knowledge to calculate suitable IP address information.

-To set the interface back to dynamic, using DHCP, type the following `nmcli connection modify Wired\ connection\ 1 ipv4.method auto`.
-Here we are setting the ipv4.method back to auto.
+To set the interface back to dynamic, using DHCP, type the following `nmcli connection delete Wired\ connection\ 1`.
+Here we are deleting the custom settings that we've set.
+Then we need to restart the Network Manager to update out connection: `nmcli connection up Wired\ connection\ 1`.

 You can see the whole nmcli connection settings by entering `nmcli connection show Wired\ connection\ 1'.
 Enter this command.
 What other information can you see?